College of Health and Human Services

 Dr. Doyle serves on multiple national committees related to aging including, but not limited to, the Association for Gerontology in Higher Education ‘Accreditation Task Force’ and the Centers for Medicare and Medicaid Services ‘Non-pharmacological Approaches to Dementia Care Research Group.’
 Dr. Doyle is also an active member of the Gerontological Society of America, Association for Gerontology in Higher Education, and Ohio Association of Gerontology and Education.

-Nancy A. Orel, Ph.D., L.P.C., Associate Professor and Director of Gerontology, Department of Human Services
+Nancy A. Orel, Ph.D., L.P.C., Professor and Program Coordinator of Gerontology, Department of Human Services

 218 Health Center 419-372-7768 Fax: 419-372-2400